LorenzoMauri/LorenzoMauri/README.md

 ### What I am working on

-:books:  *Data Science MSc, [Università degli studi di Milano-Bicocca](https://www.unimib.it/), Italy* :it: (actually I have been writing my dissertation)
+:books:  *Data Science MSc, [Università degli studi di Milano-Bicocca](https://www.unimib.it/), Italy* :it: ( I have been writing my dissertation)

 :computer: *Working at a company based in [Lecco](https://en.wikipedia.org/wiki/Lecco),  Italy* :it:
 - Data Visualization